GoogleCloudPlatform/service-extensions/callouts/go/README.md

 }
 ```
 ## Additional Details
-The CalloutServer class has many options to customize the security information as well as port settings.
-The default CalloutServer listens on port 8443 for gRPC traffic, 8000 for health checks, and 8080 for insecure traffic.
-Please see the CalloutServer docstring for more information.
+The ``CalloutServer`` class has many options to customize the security information as well as port settings.
+The default CalloutServer listens on port 8443 for gRPC traffic, 8000 for health checks, and 8181 for insecure traffic.

 ## Using the Proto Files
 The Go classes can be imported using the relative envoy/api path: